How to Help Your Dog Become Less Jealous

 Some scientists believe that dogs are not able to have such a delicate emotion.
 They think of jealousy as an emotion exclusive to humans.
 Patricia McConnell, in her book For the Love of a Dog, makes a strong case of jealousy in dogs.
 Marc Hauser, in his book Wild Minds, argues that dogs don’t feel that type of emotion because they are not aware of self.

-1. Walk your dog: I know I emphasize this a lot but it really is the answer to a lot of behavioral problems like digging and excessive barking.
+- Walk your dog enough so that she is tired: I know I emphasize this a lot but it really is the answer to a lot of behavioral problems like digging, escape attempts, and excessive barking.
 If your dog is jealous, but tired, she will be less likely to display jealousy.
 It is good for your health too!

-2. Make her more submissive by reinforcing your role as leader of the pack.
+- Make her more submissive by reinforcing your role as leader of the pack.
 If your dog is displaying jealousy because of feeling she is in charge, this will help.
+(If your dog is already submissive, this step is not necessary.)

-3. Use counterconditioning techniques to make your dog associate the new object (new puppy, new baby) with a pleasant experience.
-You can read the article aboutfireworks to see a discussion of conditioning.
+- Use counterconditioning techniques to make your dog associate the new object (new puppy, new baby) with a pleasant experience.
+You can read my article about keeping your dog calm during fireworks to understand conditioning techniques.

-5. If none of the other solutions work, have a good physical exam conducted by your vet to rule out a medical cause.
+- If none of the other solutions work, have a good physical exam conducted by your vet to rule out a medical cause. if there are any abnormalities, the vet might need to perform some blood work.

 This is the first time I have seen my dog acting jealous, but I see it all too often in multiple dog households, and also in households where the dog becomes fixated on only one of the owners.
 It is a serious problem, and one that is not always easy (or even possible) to solve.
 Try a few of the tips I have listed above and see if they work for you.

 Learning all of the facial expressions helps a lot with training.
-There is no constant face of jealousy, but here is a great video of what a jealous dog can look like.
+There is no constant face of jealousy, but here is a great video of some facial expressions you are going to see with your dog, and what they mean.
+Not just Boxers, either.

 More About Dogs